Family Educational Rights and Privacy Act (FERPA)

-Many faculty and staff have access to student information that is private and protected by federal laws, specifically the Family Educational Rights and Privacy Act, known by the acronym FERPA.
+Many faculty and staff have access to student information that is protected under federal law, specifically the Family Educational Rights and Privacy Act (FERPA).

 Frequently Asked Questions